CCC-NULS/nuls-js/docs/guide/account/README.md

 ## Import an Account
 You can import an existing account by using the private key.
-The private key can be encrypted or decrypted, if you provide just the private key it must be decrypted, if you provide an encrypted private key and a password it will decrypt the private key, if you provide a password and a decrypted private key it will import it and encrypt the private key.
+The private key can be encrypted or decrypted, if you provide just the private key it must be decrypted, if you provide an encrypted private key together with its password it will decrypt the private key, if you provide a password and a decrypted private key it will import it and encrypt the private key.